Giving Your AI a Memory: Building a Local Knowledge Base with pgvector and MCP

 # Or force local embedding (uses CUDA if available, falls back to CPU)

-The cold start on Modal is the main annoyance – first call after a while takes 10-20 seconds while the container spins up.
-After that it's fast.
-For the query path this doesn't matter since local embedding of a single short query is near-instant anyway.
+okb-admin ingest ~/notes --localThe cold start on Modal is the main annoyance, since first call after a while takes 10-20 seconds while the container spins up, and after that it's fast.
+For the query path this doesn't matter because local embedding of a single short query is near-instant anyway.

 pgvector supports two index types for approximate nearest-neighbour search: IVFFlat and HNSW.
 I use HNSW, because it does not need rebuilding when adding new documents.
+Because it seems to Just Work, I don't think about the index at all, and don't know much more about these than some quick Duckduckgo:ing gave me.

 Connecting it via MCP

-OKB exposes itself as an MCP server – either over stdio (for local tools like Claude Code) or over HTTP with token auth (for browser-based tools or remote setups).
+OKB exposes itself as an MCP server either over stdio (for local tools like Claude Code) or over HTTP with token auth (for browser-based tools or remote setups).

-The local configuration is minimal:
+The local configuration (Claude used as example):

 {